UTSA-cyber/sceadan/doc/training_procedure.md

 This document describes the procedure for training Sceadan and building a custom classifier:

+1. Compile sceadan and run the self-test

+   $ (cd src ; ./configure ; make ; make check)

-1. Make a list of the file types that you wish to classify.
+2. Make a list of the file types that you wish to classify.

-2. Collect at least 40 samples of each file type, where the average file size is 100K - 1MB.
+3. Collect at least 40 samples of each file type, where the average file size is 100K - 1MB.

    Ideally, the files should be from the country of interest.
 If you intend to analyze data from multiple languages, create sub file types with the ISO 639-1 language code. e.g. doc-EN, doc-ES, doc-AR
    (http://www.loc.gov/standards/iso639-2/php/code_list.php)

-3. Place the files in a directory hiearchy DATA/TYPE/file  where TYPE is the code above (e..g doc-EN, JPG, etc.)
+4. Place the files in a directory hiearchy DATA/TYPE/file  where TYPE is the code above (e..g doc-EN, JPG, etc.)

    DATA/<filetype>/document1